Daym3l/react-profile-image/README.md

 # Props

-- `styles`: React style object for the img tag.(default:{ height: 200, width: 200, margin: 2, border: "2px dashed #263238"}),
+- `styles`: React style object for the img tag.(default:{ height: 200, width: 200, backgorundColor: '#fff'),
 - `camera`: bool if you want take photos,
 - `defaultImage`: default image for the component,
-- `returnImage`: (required) Callback function that recieves the base64/file photo or image,
+- `returnImage`: (required) Callback function that recieves the image in base64 format as first parameter and file format as second parameter,
 - `uploadBtnProps`: Object of type ButtonProps of material-ui, and "label" property to change the button text.
 IMPORTANT: "onClick" event will not work here,
 - `cameraBtnProps`: Object of type ButtonProps of material-ui, and "label" property to change the button text.
 IMPORTANT: "onClick" event will not work here,
 - `cancelBtnProps`: Object of type ButtonProps of material-ui, and "label" property to change the button text.
 IMPORTANT: "onClick" event will not work here,